jerturowetz/notes/whishlist.md

 Note: See _Canadian Living_ magazine for book suggestions

-- Transcrption by kate atkinson
+- Transcrption by Kate Atkinson
 - Women Talking by Miriam Toews
 - Hot Milk by Deborah Levy
 - Split Tooth by Tanya Tagaq